unoplatform/uno.extensions/doc/07-Navigation.md

 	}
 }
 ```
-Navigate back to the previous page by calling NavigatePreviousAsync
+Navigate back to the previous page by calling NavigateBackAsync

 **XAML**
 ```xml